Get in Touch with NAME

 A Trade Mark can be any sign or a combination of signs, word/s including slogans, symbols, logos, or devices.
 Choosing an original Trade Mark at an early stage is vital.
 Many Trade Marks adopted cannot be registered as these may conflict with other registrations.

 We accept enquires for searches and for registration of Trade Marks, as the registration process could be complex and sound advice can save time, and more importantly, money.
 A Trade Mark has to be classified under one, or more, of the 45 classes as listed.
-A sequence of trade marks can also be considered for registration.
-Interested parties are invited to proceed with their enquiry by indicating Class/es sought for registration.
+Interested parties are invited to proceed with their enquiry by indicating class/es sought for registration.

 For over 50 years, Malta has sought to develop an environment receptive to thought and innovation, which may potentially be very valuable, by promoting the protection of intellectual property.

 Maltese legislation is harmonised with all existing European Union legislation in this regard and seeks to ensure protection to intellectual property which is both fair to those using products protected by intellectual property and adequately protecting and remunerating the creators and owners of such intellectual property.